 A native of Washington State, he began his cello studies at the age of three, earned his BM and MM from the University of Idaho, and completed his DMA at the University of Cincinnati College-Conservatory of Music.
 His principal teachers have been Wayne C. Smith, William Wharton, and Yehuda Hanani.
 In 2003, after seven years as a free-lance cellist, assistant conductor, and business owner in Cincinnati, OH, he joined the faculty at Minot State University (Minot, ND) where he currently resides with his wife and four sons as a Full Professor of Music and Chair of the Division.
 He plays on a modern Italian instrument, made by Riccardo Bergonzi in Cremona in 2006.
 Apart from music, Dr. Anderson loves to cook, golf, cross-country ski, play games with the family, and chase any type of ball as though his life depended on it.

-Dr. Anderson regularly performs cello-piano duo repertoire with Dianna, unaccompanied literature from Bach to Kodaly to contemporary, and has locally been featured as a concerto soloist with the symphonies of Minot, Grand Forks, and Bismarck.
-He was thrilled to perform the Dvorak Cello Concerto in Minot this past April.
+Dr. Anderson regularly performs cello-piano duo repertoire with Dianna, unaccompanied literature from Bach to Kodaly to contemporary, and has locally been featured as a concerto soloist with the symphonies of Minot, Grand Forks, and Bismarck, most recently with the Minot Symphony for the Dvorak Cello Concerto in April of 2017 and the Beethoven Triple in April of 2019.

-Anderson conducts the annual Community Rocks concert in Minot, a symphonic rock event he co-founded with Andy Bertsch in 2014 that raises money for local organizations.
+Anderson conducts the annual Community Rocks concert in Minot, a symphonic rock event he co-founded with Andy Bertsch in 2014 that has raised more than $250,000 for local organizations.
 He also conducts the MSU String Ensemble as part of his regular duties with Minot State University.
 As a guest conductor, he has appeared with the Winnipeg Youth Strings, the North Dakota ASTA Orchestra Festival, and the Rapid City Strings in Concert orchestras.
 He studied conducting with Guy Bordo as assistant conductor with the Richmond (IN) Symphony during the 2002-03 season.